• Brice Creek Trail is a popular hiking area in the Umpqua National Forest

 - Upper Falls: 1.4 miles from East Brice Trailhead or 1.6 miles from Hobo Campground.

-You can also combine the routes into a 4.2-mile loop that passes through lush forest and scenic canyon views.
+These routes can also be combined into a 4.2-mile loop that passes through lush forest and a scenic canyon.

 Video